Did you know 10 million household items are sent to landfill every year? 3 million of these items could be re-used by people in crisis.

 - London Community Resource Network (LCRN) pioneers community-based solutions for waste prevention, recycling and re-use across the capital.
 It acts as a champion, catalyst and connector, helping grass-roots charities and other organisations to engage with their local communities and involve them in reducing, re-using, recycling and re-distributing resources – for maximum social, economic and environmental benefit.
 For more details call 020 7324 4690 or visit the London Community Resource Network website.

-- The Furniture Re-use Network (FRN) is the national body which supports, assists and develops around 300+ charitable re-use organisations and social enterprises across the UK.
-The FRN collects a wide range of household items to pass on to people in need.
-FRN do this to reduce poverty by helping households access furniture, white goods and other household items at affordable prices.
-They also support re-use organisations in providing training and work placement opportunities for people so that they learn to repair and test items so they are suitable for resale.
-The FRN is a registered charity and company limited by guarantee.
-FRN members are reusing over 110,000 tonnes of product per year which saves low income families over £350 million per year.
+- Reuse Network is the national body which supports, assists and develops around 300+ charitable reuse organisations and social enterprises across the UK.
+They collect a wide range of household items to pass on to people in need.
+Reuse Network do this to reduce poverty by helping households access furniture, white goods and other household items at affordable prices.
+They also support reuse organisations in providing training and work placement opportunities for people so that they learn to repair and test items so they are suitable for resale.
+Reuse Network is a registered charity and company limited by guarantee.
+Members are reusing over 110,000 tonnes of product per year, which saves low income families over £350 million per year.